 In 2001, the Company, through wholly owned subsidiaries, entered into two loan agreements, a \$275.0 million senior loan (the "Senior Loan") and a \$100.0 million mezzanine loan (the "Mezzanine Loan") (collectively, the "Nashville Hotel Loans") with affiliates of Merrill Lynch & Company acting as principal.
-The Senior Loan is secured by a first mortgage lien on the assets of Gaylord Opryland and is due in 2004.
+The Senior Loan is secured by a first mortgage lien on the assets of Gaylord Opryland Resort and Convention Center ("Gaylord Opryland") and is due in March 2004.
 Amounts outstanding under the Senior Loan bear interest at one-month LIBOR plus approximately 1.02%.
-The Mezzanine Loan, secured by the equity interest in the wholly-owned subsidiary that owns Gaylord Opryland, is due in 2004 and bears interest at one-month LIBOR plus 6.0%.
-At the Company's option, the Nashville Hotel Loans may be extended for two additional one-year terms beyond their scheduled maturities, subject to Gaylord Opryland meeting certain financial ratios and other criteria.
+The Mezzanine Loan, which was repaid and terminated using proceeds of the outstanding notes, was secured by the equity interest in the wholly-owned subsidiary that owns Gaylord Opryland, was due in April 2004 and bore interest at one-month LIBOR plus 6.0%.
+At the Company's option, the Senior Loan may be extended for two additional one-year terms beyond its scheduled maturity, subject to Gaylord Opryland meeting certain financial ratios and other criteria.
 The Company currently anticipates meeting the financial ratios and other criteria and exercising the option to extend the Senior Loan.
-However, based on the Company's projections and estimates at June 30, 2003, the Company does not anticipate meeting the financial ratios to extend the Mezzanine Loan.
-The Company expects to refinance or replace the Mezzanine Loan through a future debt instrument.
-Therefore, the Company has recorded the outstanding balance of the Mezzanine Loan of \$66 million as current portion of long-term debt as of June 30, 2003.
-There can be no assurance that the Company will be successful in obtaining replacement financing on acceptable terms.
-The Nashville Hotel Loans require monthly principal payments of \$667,000 during their three-year terms in addition to monthly interest payments.
-The terms of the Senior Loan and the Mezzanine Loan required the purchase of interest rate hedges in notional amounts equal to the outstanding balances of the Senior Loan and the Mezzanine Loan in order to protect against adverse changes in one-month LIBOR.
-Pursuant to these agreements, the Company has purchased instruments that cap its exposure to one-month LIBOR at 7.50%.
-The Company used \$235.0 million of the proceeds from the Nashville Hotel Loans to refinance a \$250.0 million interim loan that was scheduled to mature in April 2001.
+However, based on the Company's projections and estimates at September 30, 2003, the Company did not anticipate meeting the financial ratios to extend the Mezzanine Loan.
+Therefore, the Company has recorded the outstanding balance of the Mezzanine Loan of \$66 million as current portion of long-term debt in the accompanying condensed consolidated balance sheet as of September 30, 2003.
+The Nashville Hotel Loans required monthly principal payments of \$0.7 million during their three-year terms in addition to monthly interest payments.
+The terms of the Senior Loan and the Mezzanine Loan required the Company to purchase interest rate hedges in notional amounts equal to the outstanding balances of the Senior Loan and the Mezzanine Loan in order to protect against adverse changes in one-month LIBOR.
+Pursuant to these agreements, the Company had purchased instruments that cap its exposure to one-month LIBOR at 7.5%.
+The Company used \$235.0 million of the proceeds from the Nashville Hotel Loans to refinance the remaining outstanding portion of an interim loan obtained from Merrill Lynch Mortgage Capital, Inc. in 2000 (the "Interim Loan").
 At closing, the Company was required to escrow certain amounts, including \$20.0 million related to future renovations and related capital expenditures at Gaylord Opryland.
-The net proceeds from the Nashville Hotel Loans after refinancing of the interim loan and paying required escrows and fees were approximately \$97.6 million.
-At December 31, 2002 and 2001, the unamortized balance of the deferred financing costs related to the Nashville Hotel Loans was \$7.3 million and \$13.8 million, respectively.
-The weighted average interest rates for the Senior Loan for 2002 and 2001, including amortization of deferred financing costs, were 4.5% and 6.2%, respectively.
-The weighted average i
+The net proceeds from the Nashville Hotel Loans after refinancing of the Interim Loan and paying required escrows and fees were approximately \$97.6 million.
+At September 30, 2003 and December 31, 2002, the unamortized balance of the deferred financing costs related to the Nashville Hotel Loans was \$2.8 million and \$7.3 million, respectively.
+The weighted average interest rates for the Senior Loan for the nine months ended September 30, 2003 and 2002, including amortization of deferred financing costs, were 4.3% and 4.5%, respectively.
+The weighted average interest rates for the Mezzanine Loan for the nine months ended September 30, 2003 and 2002, including amortization of deferred financing costs, were 10.7% and 10.3%, respectively.